 Recognizing learning and development milestones

-bob integrates with popular learning management systems (LMS) such as hownow and Docebo so you can seamlessly manage training and certifications and enter these milestones into employee timelines.
-With bob, companies can track employees’ learning and development achievements and position them as essential parts of the employee journey.
+Bob integrates with popular learning management systems (LMS) such as HowNow and Auzmor so you can seamlessly manage training and certifications and enter these milestones into employee timelines.
+With Bob, companies can track employees’ learning and development achievements and position them as essential parts of the employee journey.